resbaz/high-performance-r-course/README.md

-# High Performance Python Course
+# High Performance R Course

-A course explaining how to profile, optimise and parallelise your Python code, and run it on the cloud and HPC.
+A course explaining how to profile, optimise and parallelise your R code, and run it on the cloud and HPC.

 Work-in-progress.

-Challenges are intended to run in Azure Notebooks, which provides a Conda environment ready-to-go (https://notebooks.azure.com/).